How & where to buy BakeryToken (BAKE) online

 The best place to buy BAKE coins is on an exchange platform.
 While they come in many different forms, as a general rule they offer the widest range of tokens and coin swaps.
 Here are two of the top exchanges around:

 - Binance: Binance is the most popular platform, with billions in trading volume every day and hundreds of coins available.
 You can get coins online, or download its mobile app to make moves on the go.
-Sign up for Binance now >
+Join Binance now >

 - Bittrex: Bittrex is a beginner-friendly platform that prides itself on being the most secure exchange around.
 With a vast range of altcoins and an interface that’s easy to use, it’s a great pathway into cryptocurrency.
-Join Bittrex today >
+Sign up with Bittrex >

 Step 2.
 Sign up and fund your account